 When to use Machine Translation and Machine Translation Post-editing?

 Machine Translation should only be used for internal communication materials, low-priority messages or for basic comprehension of a document.

 If you need better quality translations for your blog posts, packaging inserts, etc., then you should take a step further.
-After Machine Translation Post-editing process, another linguist should get involved to do the quality assurance (QA) step.
-With this choice, your documents are likely to be ready-to-publish.
+After the Machine Translation Post-editing process, another linguist should get involved to do the quality assurance (QA) step.
+With this choice, your documents are likely to be ready to publish.

-However, with creative content namely slogans, headlines, brand names, et.c machine translation and post-editing step cannot guarantee the excellent income.
-Therefore, using 100% of human translators come highly recommended.
+However, with creative content namely slogans, headlines, brand names, etc. machine translation and post-editing steps cannot guarantee an excellent income.
+Therefore, using 100% human translators come highly recommended.